 How does noise affect us?

 In Munich’s airport, Professor Gary W. Evans from Cornell University charted the effects of airport sounds on school children.
-He stated that children exposed to noise developed a stress response which actually caused them to ignore the noise.
-The children actually ignored harmful noise!
-He stated that “this study is among the strongest, probably the most definitive proof that noise–even at levels that do not produce any hearing damage–causes stress and is harmful to humans.”
+He stated that children exposed to noise developed a stress response which caused them to ignore the noise.
+The children ignored harmful noise!
+He said that “this study is among the strongest, probably the most definitive proof that noise–even at levels that do not produce any hearing damage–causes stress and is harmful to humans.”

 Interestingly, it isn’t how loud something is that makes it an issue for us.
 In a 2011 publication from the American Psychological Association, Bronzaft stated: “A dripping faucet may not measure that loud, but it sure can keep someone awake.”

 I found it interesting that scientists didn’t set out to study silence.
 They used it as a baseline to study noise against.
 Then in 2006, Physician Luciano Bernardi studied the physiological effects of noise and music.
 He found that there was a robust effect taking place between the noise.
 What he found was that the brain recognizes silence and responds powerfully.
 Further research at Duke University by Imke Kirste, a regenerative biologist, discovered that two hours of silence per day prompted cell development in the hippocampus, the brain region related to memory formation involving the senses.